moonlighthowling616/console-events-manager/README.md

 # Simple-Text-Based-Events-Manager
-A simple text-based events manager made in Java using IntelliJ based on our old CS finals project
+This is a really simple text-based events manager program developed in Java using IntelliJ.
+It is based on our old CS 1st semester finals project.
+It allows an individual or an institution to manage events with ease.